Taking the 19th century building into the 21st century while preserving its historic character.

 Letter from the Board:

-We still need to raise almost $900,000!
+We still need to raise almost $500,000!
 The public phase will include cultivation events; presentations at neighborhood gatherings and association meetings and local civic organizations; the introduction of the campaign page on the Library website, the display of a unique campaign thermometer, and an appeal in the fall to anyone in our community who hasn’t yet pledged or given in support.
-We plan to raise $2.4 million by October 2015 so we are able to break ground and begin construction.
+We were able to raise $2.3 million by October 2016 in order to break ground and begin construction.

-Upon completion of this project, with the newly restored, renovated, and expanded Library building, the West Falmouth Library can provide improved accessibility, properly preserve archive materials pertaining to the history of the village of West Falmouth, support lifelong learning for all ages, enhance literacy, foster creativity, and provide comprehensive library services to a growing and diverse population.
+Upon completion of this project in June 2017, with the newly restored, renovated, and expanded Library building, the West Falmouth Library can provide improved accessibility, properly preserve archive materials pertaining to the history of the village of West Falmouth, support lifelong learning for all ages, enhance literacy, foster creativity, and provide comprehensive library services to a growing and diverse population.

-We’re well on our way!
-We extend our deepest thanks to each of you for your support.
+We’re almost finished!
+We extend our deepest thanks to each of you for your support and hope that some of you can still help us to reach our goal.

 West Falmouth Library Board of Directors